-Planning to use ICT in history lessons
+Planning to use ICT in geography lessons

-Effective communication between the history and ICT departments will foster a clear understanding of the timescale during which pupils should have developed the different ICT capability in each year.
-History teachers need to identify opportunities to exploit pupils' ICT capability to move learning in the subject forward.
-They also need to consider whether the use of ICT is appropriate to the aspect of history being taught.
+Effective communication between the geography and ICT departments will foster a clear understanding of the timescale during which pupils should have developed the different ICT capability in each year.
+Geography teachers need to identify opportunities to exploit pupils' capability in ICT to move learning in the subject forward.
+They also need to consider whether the use of ICT is appropriate to the aspect of geography being taught.

-When planning to use ICT in lessons, teachers should consider whether:
+When planning for ICT use in lessons teachers should consider whether:

-- the ICT is adding value to the lesson: - Would the history learning outcomes be achieved as or more efficiently without the use of ICT? - Is the identified form of ICT (both hardware and software) the most appropriate one to use? - there are opportunities in the plenary for pupils to communicate their understanding of how ICT has contributed to their learning in history; - schemes of work reflect a range of uses of ICT: - by pupils, to consolidate and develop their ICT capability; - by teachers, to support teaching of the National Curriculum for history.
+- the ICT is adding value to the lesson: - Would the geography learning outcomes be achieved as or more efficiently without the use of ICT? - Is the identified form of ICT (both hardware and software), the most appropriate one to use? - there are opportunities in the plenary for pupils to communicate their understanding of how ICT has contributed to their learning in geography; - schemes of work reflect a range of uses of ICT: - by pupils to consolidate and develop their ICT capability; - by teachers to support teaching of the National Curriculum for geography.

-ICT themes and key concepts in history
+ICT themes and key concepts in geography

-This section identifies some of the opportunities for applying and developing pupils' ICT capability that can be built into medium- and short-term planning in history.
-It considers some of the ICT key concepts that offer significant opportunities to enhance pupils' learning in history and gives some brief examples of how this could happen in classrooms.
+This section identifies some of the opportunities for applying and developing pupils' capability in ICT that can be built into medium- and short-term planning in geography.
+It considers ICT key concepts which offer significant opportunities to enhance pupils' learning in geography and gives some brief examples of how this could happen in classrooms.